 - 2. In the File Type field at the top, make sure Condition Tag Set is selected. - 3.
-Select New from existing and click . - 4.
+Select New from existing and click - 4.
 Find and select the FLCTS file that you want to import. - 5.
 Click Open.
 The Source File field now contains the path to the file that you are importing.
 Also, the name of the file is displayed in the File Name field. - 6.
 If you want to give the condition tag set a different name than that for the imported file, click in the File name field and replace the text. - 7.
 (Optional) If you want to apply condition tags to the file, expand the Attributes section at the bottom of the dialog.
 Next to the Condition Tags field, click and select the conditions you want to apply.
 Click OK. - 8.
 (Optional) If you want to apply file tags, expand the Attributes section at the bottom of the dialog.
-Next to the File Tags field, click M. - 9.
+Next to the File Tags field, click and select the file tags you want to apply.
+Click OK. - 9.
 Click Add.
 The condition tag set is added and opens in the Condition Tag Set Editor.